Wednesday, 26 November 2025

 VADANZ particularly welcomes the establishment of this new category of practitioner, which will broaden the pool of trained professionals who can participate in the delivery of VAD.
 This reform will help to distribute workload more evenly across practitioners, reducing pressure on the Coordinating Practitioner and making the system more sustainable and accessible, especially in regional and rural areas where practitioner capacity can be limited.

-The changes will take effect after an implementation period of 18 months.
+The changes will take effect after an implementation period of 18 months (unless otherwise advised).

 Dr Bendrups said the reforms would make for a stronger and more compassionate system for all involved.